-For the periods ending June 30, 2019 and 2018, the Company estimated \$500 and \$0, respectively, of GILTI inclusion in the taxable income calculation.
+For both of the periods ending September 30, 2019 and 2018, the Company estimated \$0 of GILTI inclusion in the taxable income calculation.
 Due to the Company's limited foreign activity at this time, this did not have a material impact to the tax provision.